dataninja01/FinancialProduct-Recommender/README.md

 ### ML pipeline in storage bucket for recommendation engine [Mani]
 ```
+-Machine learning algorithms take numbers as inputs.
+This means that we will need to convert the texts into numerical vectors.
+There are two steps to creating the Document-Term Matrix:
+Tokenization - with NLTK library (remove the punctuations, stopwords and normalize the corpus) basically divide texts into words or smaller sub-texts.
+Vectorization - Tfidf vectorization increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word…in other words penalizes very frequently occurring words that provide less contextual meaning.
 -topic tracking lightweight NLP model & continuous training
+- Competitive classification models were explored
+Multiclass Logistic Regression
+XGBoost
+Linear Support Vector Classifier
+The Metrics for model evaluation -ROC_AUC, test accuracy, model run time, precision, recall for the 7 categories: credit card, digital card, credit repair, debt settlement, rewards credit card, secured credit card
 -MLflow for model versioning
 ```